JoynConnect/work-trials/JD-Lead Backend-Engineer-(Data)/dataGen/README.md

 ### README: Data Generation for Technical Work Trial 🚀

 #### Overview 📋
 This project includes a Node.js script designed to generate mock data simulating outputs from three different APIs: Notion, Jira, and Slack.
 This data can be used for testing purposes, particularly for exercises involving data extraction, cleaning, and performing contextual analysis.
+You should see the `notionData.json`, `jiraData.json`, `slackData.json` files as sample data.

 #### Contents of the Project 📁
 - `generateData.js`: The script that generates JSON files with mock data.
 - `notionData.json`, `jiraData.json`, `slackData.json`: Output files containing the generated data for Notion, Jira, and Slack respectively.

 #### Prerequisites 📚
+(if you want more data, or to edit the outputs)
 - Node.js (recommended: Node.js v12.x or higher)
 - NPM (Node Package Manager)